 Leaf looks skeptical.
 “Ehh.
 I dunno.
 I mean sure to that last part, but that example seems like a semantic argument.
 Words change in meaning over time based on use.
 Maybe in a hundred years, ‘evolution’ will mean what we now call ‘metamorphosis’ and ‘metamorphosis’ will mean what we now call ‘evolution.'”

 Red waves this off.
 “That’s just an example of how things can spread without being critically examined.
 The point is that ‘typing’ started in one culture, spread throughout it, and then moved on to every other culture from there.
 Normally when new ideas get introduced, there’s some pushback, some skepticism.
 It’s not immediately adopted as the norm.”

 “But not the type system,” Leaf muses.
 “Because it was so useful.”

 “Right!
-It’s such strong meme because of how interactive and efficient it is.
+It’s such a strong meme because of how interactive and efficient it is.
 It satisfies the need people have to classify things and fit them into boxes.
 People like to pick favorites, to identify with whatever type they feel an affinity with, to construct personality types out of them, all that sort of stuff.
 On top of all that, it satisfies our desire for fairness and balance.
-With the typing meme, every pokemon has an added layer of strengths and weaknesses, so virtually none are strictly superior to an other.”
+With the typing meme, every pokemon has an added layer of strengths and weaknesses, so virtually none are strictly superior to any other.”